Getting started

 Platelet parameters

-- Mean platelet volume (MPV) — the average size of platelets.
-Larger platelets tend to be younger and more reactive.
+- Mean platelet volume (MPV): the average platelet size.
+Larger platelets are younger and more reactive.

 3. NHS Reference Ranges

-Reference ranges vary slightly between laboratories.
-The values below are based on standard NHS and British Society for Haematology (BSH) guidelines for adults.
+Ranges vary slightly between labs.
+These values follow standard NHS and British Society for Haematology (BSH) guidelines for adults.

 | Marker | Men | Women | Unit |